fazibear/puddleofcode/content/story/2023-04-17-lets-go-wasm.md

 }
 ```

-We can draw a frame from `video` just by passing it into `drawImage` function.
+We can draw a frame from `video` by passing it into `drawImage` function.

 ```go
 func GetImageData() []uint8 {